Serli/breizhcamp-countdown/README.md

 # breizhcamp-countdown

-Countdown Android App for Conferences
+Countdown App for Android for BreizhCamp and other Conferences :D

+Debug :

 	gradlew assembleDebug

+Build :
 	gradlew assembleRelease